luis95garay/amazon-langchain-chatbot/README.md

 - Supports the creation of vector stores from various sources, including web pages, PDFs, DOCX files, plain text, and Markdown.
 - Allows processing of individual files or entire folders.
 - Provides an option for pre-processing extracted text by generating questions from it.
+- Access the API docs by opening [localhost:9003/docs](http://localhost:9003/docs) in your web browser.

 ## Running the Containers ✅

 To run the chatbot, follow these steps:

-1. Obtain an API key from OpenAI and save it in a `credentials.env` file.
+1. Obtain an API key from OpenAI "OPENAI_API_KEY" and save it in a `credentials.env` file.
 2. Run the following Docker Compose command, specifying the environment file: docker-compose --env-file credentials.env up
-3. Access the chatbot interface by opening [localhost:3000](http://localhost:3001) in your web browser.
+3. Access the chatbot interface by opening [localhost:3000](http://localhost:3000) in your web browser.

 ## Question Answering examples